bossoff/bossoff/README.md

 I'm a Professional in Clients and Server Side language / Design, I love working with the developer community, collaborate.
 I'm a Software Developer based in Lagos, Nigeria.🔥

-💬 <b>Ask me about:</b> Software Developer, Project Management, Community Management, IT Consultant, VueJS, Flutter, Performance, MVC, PHP, Laravel, Testing, Open Source, Web.
+💬 <b>Ask me about:</b> Software Developer, Project Management, Community Management, IT Consultant, Flutter, Performance, MVC, PHP, Laravel, Testing, Web App e.t.c.

  <h3>⚡️ What I do:</h3>